-It is the belief of Memphis Junior Academy that most classroom problems that arise are the result of a temporary lack of communication.
+It is the belief of Memphis Adventist Academy that most classroom problems that arise are the result of a temporary lack of communication.
 Discussing these issues with one's teacher can usually solve the communication issue and problem.
 The school recognizes that in some instances a problem cannot be resolved in this way.
 Should this be the case, the school's problem solving procedure will be used.
 Each step is progressive and is only to be taken if the previous step has left the concern unresolved.
 Should the need arise, there are Parent/Teacher Concerns and Action Forms available in the school office.

-MJA's Reconciliation Process, based on Matthew 18 & 1 Corinthians 6, is as follows: To Resolve a Teacher-Related Concern:
+MAA's Reconciliation Process, based on Matthew 18 & 1 Corinthians 6, is as follows: To Resolve a Teacher-Related Concern:

-- 1. The parent will contact and speak with the teacher. - 2.
-If the issue is not resolved, a meeting with the principal will take place. - 3.
-If this does not resolve the issue satisfactorily, the School Board Chair will be contacted to bring the problem to the school board. - 4.
+- 1. The parents will contact and speak with the teacher. - 2.
+If the issue is not resolved, a meeting with the principal will take place.
+Teacher should be present. - 3.
+If this does not resolve the issue satisfactorily, the School Board Chair will be contacted to bring the problem to the school board.
+Teacher should be present. - 4.
 Finally, if a resolution is yet to be found, the KY-TN Conference Office of Education will be contacted and asked to become involved in the resolution process in order to achieve a satisfactory resolution for all concerned.